985025074/985025074/README.md

 -->
 - 🔭 I’m currently a student of computer science.
 - 📫 How to reach me: just make issues.
-- I am looking forward to become a expert in C++.Currently Studying on TOP project.
+- I am looking forward to become a expert in C++.~~Currently Studying on TOP project.~~ (have almost finished it,leaving some big projects) Going to learn ts and express deeper
 - # Dont waste time!!
-Keep learning or Do things meaningful!!!
+Keep learning or Do things meaningful!